Chart Color Schemes

 Bass Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects likely to affect the area.
-Notable ones include Chester Square Redevelopment, Chester Hill Station Upgrade, Condell Park High School Upgrade, and Bankstown Central Masterplan.
-The following list details those most relevant.
+The performance of an area is greatly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 15 projects that are likely to impact the area.
+Key projects include Chester Square Redevelopment, Chester Hill Station Upgrade, Condell Park High School Upgrade, and Bankstown Central Masterplan.
+The following list details those projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.